microsoft/playwright-testing-service/README.md

     ![Set workspace endpoint](https://github.com/microsoft/playwright-testing-service/assets/12104064/d81ca629-2b23-4d34-8b70-67b6f7061a83)

     The endpoint URL corresponds to the workspace region.
 You might see a different endpoint URL in the Playwright portal, depending on the region you selected when creating the workspace.

+    > [!NOTE]
+    > The region end point could be updated.
+Make sure you copy the latest value from [Playwright portal](https://aka.ms/mpt/portal) .

 ### Set up environment